kanton-basel-stadt/designsystem/README.md

 Use the following code snippets to include the icon `pen`.
 All other icons can be found in `src/core/assets/symbols/` of this repository.

+> TODO #01: A full list of icons will be published in Storybook, so people don't have to dig into the source code of this repo.

 The following examples are what is implemented in the current examples.
 Since unplugin-icons also offers support for various frontend frameworks, the `compiler` option may need to be different from the default configuration.
-For that, please consult the official [unplugin-icons](https://www.npmjs.com/package/unplugin-icons) documentation.
+For that, please consult the official [unplugin-icons](https://www.npmjs.com/package/unplugin-icons#configuration) documentation.

 <details>
 <summary>Astro</summary><br>